 - 1. What proportion of funding is allocated to foundational skills (literacy/numeracy) and post-pandemic learning recovery?
 (SDG 4.6) - 2.
 How much is invested in teacher training (including climate education and digital literacy)?
 (SDG 4.c) - 3.
 What investments modernize curricula (e.g., climate action, digital skills)?
-(SDG 4.7) 4.
-Is there a budget for monitoring/evaluation to assess program cost-effectiveness? - Is there a budget for monitoring/evaluation to assess program cost-effectivene (SDG 4.1, 4.7)
+(SDG 4.7) - 4.
+Is there a budget for monitoring/evaluation to assess program cost-effectiveness?
+(SDG 4.1, 4.7)